 There are two other reception rooms in addition to the Brae Lounge and three offices all off the hall.
 The back quarters include a laundry and boot room.
 The first floor is arranged as 17 bedrooms served by two communal shower rooms and male/female toilets with eight showers and eight WCs in total.
 There are also three individual shower rooms.
 There is potential to reconfigure these rooms.

 Beside the back door is a wooden drying room.
 Opposite the front door is the biomass heating shed.

 The main outbuildings are in a yard to the rear.
 These comprise a large sports hall and games room with kit store and hall.
 There is also a conference building with toilet and side rooms.
 There is an office and garage with light and water.

-The grounds of Brae Lodge extend to 8.34 acres with a steep, wooded bank running down to the Ardeonaig Burn.
+The grounds of Brae Lodge extend to 7.8 acres with a steep, wooded bank running down towards the Ardeonaig Burn.

 There is a paved terrace to the east of the house between the Brae Lounge and the conservatory.
 Steps lead down to extensive lawns.